tsu1980/diagnostics-eventflow-bigquery/README.md

 PM> Install-Package Microsoft.Diagnostics.EventFlow.Outputs.StdOutput
 ```

+### 2. Add "eventFlowConfig.json"
-2. Add a JSON file named "eventFlowConfig.json" to your project and set the Build Action property of the file to "Copy if Newer".
+Add a JSON file named "eventFlowConfig.json" to your project and set the Build Action property of the file to "Copy if Newer".
 Set the content of the file to the following:

 ```js
 {